 ruler and became king of the Franks in 751.
 He founded the Carolingian

-political power of the pope by giving Pope Stephen II a large gift of land
+the political power of the pope by giving Pope Stephen II a large gift

-After Charlemagne became king of the Franks, he went on more than 50
+time.
+After Charlemagne became king of the Franks, he went on more

-military campaigns and expanded his kingdom far beyond the borders of what
+than 50 military campaigns and expanded his kingdom far beyond the

 Charlemagne died in 814, and his three grandsons later fought among

 themselves for control of his huge empire.
 They divided it into three

 kingdoms in 843.
 In the Treaty of Verdun, one grandson, Charles the

 Bald, received most of what is now France.
 The second kingdom